 The good news is that parents can make eye-healthy choices for their children that can have lifelong benefits.
 Limiting near work activities like online gaming and other screen time, and encouraging your children to play outdoors can significantly reduce their chances of developing high (severe) myopia.

 The best thing that parents can offer their children to prevent myopia and halt its progression is a custom-made myopia management treatment plan with an eye doctor.

 Whether or not myopia has set in already, we can help preserve your child’s eye health and lower their risk of developing sight-threatening eye diseases like glaucoma, cataracts, macular degeneration and retinal detachment in the future.

-To learn more about our services or schedule your child’s myopia consultation, contact Myopia Management Center At Professional Vision Care in Lewis Center today!
+To learn more about our services or schedule your child’s myopia consultation, contact Myopia Management Clinic At Professional Vision Care in Lewis Center today!

-Myopia Management Center At Professional Vision Care offers myopia management to patients from Lewis Center, Westerville, Johnstown, and Northeast Columbus, Ohio and surrounding communities.
+Myopia Management Clinic At Professional Vision Care offers myopia management to patients from Lewis Center, Westerville, Johnstown, and Northeast Columbus, Ohio and surrounding communities.

 - A: Children, teens, and young adults who are nearsighted or are at risk of becoming nearsighted are ideal candidates for myopia management.
 If you think myopia management is right for you or your child, speak with us about how we can help.
 Remember, the sooner your child starts myopia management, the better their outcome will be.

 Q: Is myopia management based on scientific evidence?